 Nudo House is Qui Tran's all-encompassing quick service Asian restaurant.
 The ramen bowls are the star (especially the shockingly good Shroomed Out vegetarian bowl), but the restaurants menu offers pho, banh mi sandwiches, soft serve ice cream, and tons of specials.

 Everyone knows that St. Louis has garbage bagels.
-At the top of garbage bagel mountain sits Bagel Factory, though I wouldn’t go out of your way to get them (maybe just pop by if you’re on your way to Nudo).
+At the top of garbage bagel mountain sits Bagel Factory, though I wouldn't go out of your way to get them (maybe just pop by if you’re on your way to Nudo).

 The well-respected St. Ann Korean BBQ restaurant has opened a second location right by AMC Creve Coeur theatre.
 It's good.